 - 2 tablespoons sun-dried tomatoes packed in oil, drained, chopped small

 - fresh basil or chives, chopped (for garnish, optional)

 - Cook the chicken sausage, shallot, and garlic in the olive oil in a skillet on the stovetop over medium heat.
 Crumble the sausage with aa spatula as it browns.
 It will take approximately 10 minutes.

 - In a medium-sized bowl, whisk together the eggs, pesto, milk, cheese, salt, pepper, and sun-dried tomatoes.
 Stir in the sausage mixture.

 - Mist four 5" mini pie tins with the cooking oil spray.
 Divide the egg mixture evenly between the tins.

 - Bake the frittatas in the top third of the oven for 25-30 minutes.
-Remove after baking and let cool a bit before garnishing with the optional basil or garlic chives.
+Remove after baking and let cool a bit before garnishing with the optional basil or chives.